diffplug/gitfromscratch/manuscript/time-travel/merge/merge.md

 ![Video of squash](merge-squash.mp4)

 Our new squashed commit has the exact same snapshot that the `Whale >> squirrel, delete squirrel` commit had.
-We just changed the commit message and the commit's parents so that the history tells a more concise summary of our thought process.
+We just changed the commit's message and parents so that the history tells a more concise summary of our thought process.

-The only potential problem with this approach is that we've lost the history of our brainstorming.
+The potential problem with this approach is that we've lost the history of our brainstorming.
 If we wanted to keep this history, while also summarizing our final result concisely, we can use a **summary merge**.

 ![Video of summary merge](merge-summary.mp4)